 - cardiovascular health

-The good news is research also indicates treating chronic pain successfully may reverse its negative effects on the brain.
+The good news is also indicates treating chronic pain successfully may reverse its negative effects on the brain.

 2. You’ll reduce your risk of AS-related depression and anxiety